-Reports to: Executive Director, Vermont Afterschool, Inc.
+Reports to: Assistant Director, Vermont Afterschool, Inc.

 - Demonstrated vision and passion for supporting others in creating positive environments for the learning, care, and development of children and youth.

 - Genuine interest in ensuring equitable access for all children and youth regardless of race, ethnicity, gender, geographic location, identities, abilities, and family income level.

 - Demonstrated organizational and/or project leadership skills including: collecting and analyzing data; writing reports; developing outreach materials; and fostering positive relationships with a wide variety of afterschool providers, school-based educators, and families.

 - Excellent communication and interpersonal skills, including proven record of working collaboratively with others.

 - Ability to multi-task with excellent time management and organizational skills, and to work independently with self-direction.

 - Confidence in solving problems with tenacity and perseverance.